 In 2017, wind power was the largest non-hydroelectric renewable energy source in the United States.
 The country generated about 254 terawatt hours of wind power that year.
 With a global market share of around 12 percent, General Electric was one of the leading wind turbine manufacturer in 2016.
 In the fiscal year of 2017, the U.S.-based company generated revenue of around 10.3 billion U.S. dollars from its renewable energy segment.

-As of 2016, project developers have reported over 18 megawatts of wind capacity that was under construction or in advanced development.
+As of 2017, project developers have reported approximately 28.7 megawatts of wind capacity that was under construction or in advanced development.
 The United States continues to increase the country's wind power capacity, with Texas having one of the highest installed capacities.
 The California-based electricity supplier owns and operates Alta Wind Energy Center, one of the largest wind power projects in the United States.
-U.S. wind power capacity additions reached approximately 8.2 gigawatts in 2016.
+U.S. wind power capacity additions reached approximately 7 gigawatts in 2017.